tyconjr1620/zellwk.com/src/posts/2020-05-06-bash-fish-zsh.md

 Functionally, there's nothing different between Zsh and Bash.
 You can also create aliases, make functions, export variables, and run commands.

-What Zsh brings to the picture is colour customisation.
+What Zsh brings to the picture is colour customization.
 You can change the theme and colour of your shell without much programming capabilities.

 All we had to do was install a "package manager" of sorts called [oh-my-zsh][1].